owensnick/HK1FigureNotebook.jl/README.md

 # HK1FigureNotebook

-This julia project contains all source data and code to analyse data and regenerate figures for:
+This julia project contains all source data and code to analyse data and regenerate genomics figures for: